HazyResearch/flyingsquid/README.md

 If you use our work or found it useful, please cite our [arXiv paper](https://arxiv.org/abs/2002.11955) for now:
 ```
 @article{fu2020fast,
-  author = {Daniel Y. Fu and Mayee F. Chen and Frederic Sala and Sarah M. Hooper and Kayvon Fatahalian and Christopher Ré},
+  author = {Daniel Y. Fu and Mayee F. Chen and Frederic Sala and Sarah M. Hooper and Kayvon Fatahalian and Christopher R\'e},
   title = {Fast and Three-rious: Speeding Up Weak Supervision with Triplet Methods},
   journal = {arXiv preprint arXiv:2002.11955}
   year = {2020},